Support

 - Lens flare

-- Streaks and ghosts from bright light sources in frame — lens flare is decorative and can cost performance on low-end GPUs.
+- Streaks and ghosts from bright light sources in frame — lens flare under Camera.
+Quality runs Low → Ultra (default High); decorative and can cost performance on low-end GPUs.

 - Lens dirt

-- Simulated smudges on a virtual camera lens — subtle atmosphere, not literal dirt on your screen.
+- Simulated smudges on a virtual camera lens under Camera — subtle atmosphere, not literal dirt on your screen.
+It reads against bright areas (specular hits, windows, emissive parts), so a dark scene can look like nothing changed; orbit toward a highlight or bump Strength if you are not seeing it.

 - Vignette